-When Google created G Suite (or Google Apps as it was originally known), making collaboration on document-editing effortless for teams was central to its design.
+When Google created Google Workspace (or Google Apps as it was originally known), making collaboration on document-editing effortless for teams was central to its design.
 Allowing multiple people to edit a document at the same time was an enormous breakthrough that others have since tried to emulate.
-However, in certain circumstances businesses were looking to balance the exciting possibilities of sharing with the need to control access to folders and files.
+However, in certain circumstances, businesses were looking to balance the exciting possibilities of sharing with the need to control access to folders and files.
 It’s from this desire to create a highly managed shared working space that Shared Drives (formerly known as Team Drives) were added to Google Drive.

-Shared Drive (Team Drives) are a shared space where teams can easily store, search and access their files from anywhere, on any device.
-They allow for better control of enterprise data and folder structures with tailored permissions so that the right users and groups can be granted access with ease.
+Shared Drive (Team Drives) are shared spaces where teams can easily store, search and access their files from anywhere, on any device.
+They allow for better control of enterprise data and folder structures with tailored permissions so that the right users and groups can easily be granted access.

-Shared Drives (Team Drives) offer a wealth of benefits to organisations, on top of all the usual gains that cloud storage solutions bring, including;
+Shared Drives offer a wealth of benefits to organisations, on top of all the usual gains that cloud storage solutions bring, including;

 - Bespoke security & sharing settings